webforj/webforj-documentation/docs/advanced/browser-history.md

 history.pushState(myStateObject, location);
 ```

 - `replaceState(Object state, Location location)`: Replaces the current history entry.
-This doesn't create a new entry in the stack like the above method.
+This doesn't create a new entry in the stack like the <!-- valeoff -->above<!-- valeon --> method.

 ```java
 Location location = new Location("/updated-page");